doloresjuliana/pibiapp/README.md

     It is limited to data structures of simple records without tables.
 This version does not load a JSON or XML with hierarchized data in several levels.

+- **Redash**

+    Integrate the view of dashboards in Frappe so that end users do not need to access Redash

+    Provides a security layer that allows Frappe to manage user access to control panels according to their roles

+    It is not the purpose of this connector to allow the definition of new Redash panels from Frappe.
+The system administrator or an expert BI technician should define directly in Redash the control panels that will be visible by this connector in this new module.

 ### License

 GNU General Public License v3.
 See license.txt